oeh-tnf/JKU-Games-Page/04_guide.md

 Here are some common requests that we will most likely not be able to fulfill:
 * Karaoke / SingStar: Too noisy
 * Drinking Games: Not really in the spirit of the event
+* Chess Tournament: We are lacking the space and usual quiet atmosphere.
+We also feel like it is a bit too skill-centered compared to most of our tournaments.
 * More free snacks: We understand the desire, but we are working with a limited budget, sorry!

 ### I don't feel comfortable at the event